 A large portion of pedestrian-related accidents, approximately 90 percent, occur at night.
 This can be due to a number of factors, from poor visibility of pedestrians to a higher increase in dangerous driving conditions such as intoxication and drowsy driving.

 One possible cause: higher risk with more SUVs on the road

 SUVs are becoming by far one of the most popular vehicles on the road.
 They are a favorite with drivers, due to their passenger and cargo capacity, as well as their ability to better handle road conditions.
-Unfortunately, the size and weight of these vehicles can also lead to higher rates of severe injury and death when they are involved in an accident.
-In fact, when SUVs began to peak on the road in 2013, there was a jump of 50 percent of SUV and pedestrian-related accidents, when there was only an increase of 30 percent in passenger car pedestrian-related accidents.
+Unfortunately, the size and weight of these vehicles can also lead to higher rates of severe injury and death when they are involved in a motor vehicle accident.
+In fact, when SUVs began to peak on the road in 2013, there was a jump of 50 percent of SUV and pedestrian-related accidents, when there was only an increase of 30 percent in passenger-car pedestrian-related accidents.

 Another possible reason: simply more pedestrians on the road

 Another possible cause of the rise of pedestrian-related fatalities is the fact that there are more and more pedestrians on the streets, especially in more urban centers.
 The increased cost to buy and insure a car, combined with the need to become more eco-friendly, has led to a significant increase in pedestrians on the road over the past ten years.
 As the population continues to increase, the number of pedestrians increase as well.
 The ten states that boast the highest populations have seen an increase of 5 percent in pedestrian fatalities during the first half of 2018.

 There are many causes that have been linked to pedestrian-related fatalities, but there are common causes that result in the highest rates of these deaths.